 What is a Nurse Practitioner?

 Nurse Practitioners (NPs) are Registered Nurses (RNs) with advanced educational preparation (generally a Masters degree in Nursing) and experience who possess and demonstrate the competencies to autonomously diagnose, order and interpret diagnostic tests, prescribe pharmaceuticals and perform specific procedures within their legislated scope of practice (Canadian Nurses Association, CNPI, 2006).
 NPs provide health care services to individuals of all ages, families and communities, emphasizing health promotion and disease prevention.
 NPs work in a variety settings including community clinics, emergency departments, specialty acute care settings, and long-term care facilities.
-NPs work autonomously and in collaboration with a variety of health care professionals to manage client’s health care.
+NPs work autonomously and in collaboration with a variety of health care professionals to engage patients as partners to address health care needs.

 How Can a Nurse Practitioner Help You?

 The NP is part of your health care team.
 Depending on what your health care needs are this might include a variety of health care providers.
 Your team may consist of a nurse practitioner, a physician, a registered nurse, a nutritionist, a physiotherapist, a mental health specialist, and/or a midwife - but most importantly, it includes you.
 NPs work in both community settings as well as in hospitals and emergency rooms.
-They are educated and experienced in health assessment, diagnostics, treatment, and preventative care and can meet most of your health care needs.
+They are educated and experienced in health assessment, diagnostics, treatment, and preventative care and address most of your health care needs in partnership with you.

 Why Choose a Nurse Practitioner?